Synchronization Architecture¶

 - Underlying future is inherently thread-safe

-- Only stores: uuid
+- Only stores: uuid, _future, _callbacks, _lock

 AsyncioFuture: